octo-technology/OpenTezos/docs/private/introduction.md

 A private chain of Tezos provides a controlled environment for development, testing, or consortium-governed networks popular in enterprise settings.

+In a blockchain that is private, each user does not have equal rights within it.
+Users are granted permissions to access certain types of data and complete specific functions.
+Everything else remains closed.
+The mechanism of access depends on the rules set forth by the network creator.
+Existing participants could grant access to future entrants, a single authority could grant licenses, or an organization within the ecosystem could make the decisions.

-This module will use the scripts available on the [Github Serokell](https://github.com/serokell/private-tezos-blockchain) for the configuration and deployment of a private Tezos blockchain on a Testnet network.
+This module will use the scripts available on the [Github Serokell](https://github.com/serokell/private-tezos-blockchain) repository for the configuration and deployment of a private Tezos blockchain on a Testnet network.

 To run a private blockchain using those scripts, you should do the following: